alutov/ESP32-R4sGate-for-Redmond/README.md

 >**In versions starting from 2022.06.03, the device topics in gateway number 0 have been changed from “r4s/#” to “r4s0/#”.
 In new versions, topics in "r4s/#" are used to track tags by multiple gateways.
 When upgrading from older versions, you need to enable BLE Monitor in the settings (the gateway deletes the contents of "r4s/#" only when the monitor is turned on), selecting Passive, Active or Auto, check the Hass Discovery and Delete Mqtt Topics items and save the settings.
 After the reboot, the gateway will delete unnecessary topics and create them again.
 Then, if necessary, BLE Monitor can be disabled.
 Then fix the devices in automations, scripts, etc.**

 #### Current version is 2024.07.28 for [ESP32](https://github.com/alutov/ESP32-R4sGate-for-Redmond/raw/master/build/r4sGate.bin) and [ESP32C3](https://github.com/alutov/ESP32-R4sGate-for-Redmond/raw/master/C3/build/r4sGate.bin) and [ESP32S3](https://github.com/alutov/ESP32-R4sGate-for-Redmond/raw/master/S3/build/r4sGate.bin).
 * 2024.07.28.
 The project was built using esp-idf version 5.3.
-Web login and password instead of basic64 coded string in setting.
+Web login and password instead of Bsae 64 coded string in setting.
 Minor fixes.
 * 2024.03.29.
 The project was built using esp-idf version 5.2.1.
 Added LYWSD02MMC and HHCCJCY01 support to BLE monitor.
 All parameters names and id for known devices in BLE monitor are the same for all gateways and are filled in only by the master gateway.
 After the update, I recommend selecting **Delete Mqtt topics** in the settings and clicking **Ok**.
 * 2024.02.26.
 Some corrections in HA water heater entity and device class of sensors.
 * 2024.02.23.
 Currency symbols ₤, €, ₽, ₴ have been added.
 Home Assistant water heater entity for kettle has been added.